Rock music: Chicano rock

 After the early successes of Latin rock in the 1960s, Chicano musicians like Carlos Santana and Al Hurricane continued to have successful careers throughout the 1970s.
 Santana opened the decade with success in his 1970 single "Black Magic Woman" on the Abraxas album.
-His third album Santana III yielded the single "No One to Depend On", and his fourth album Caravanserai experimented with his sound to mixed reception.
-He later released a series of four albums that all achieved gold status: Welcome, Borboletta, Amigos, and Festivál.
-Al Hurricane continued to mix his rock music with New Mexico music, though he was also experimenting more heavily with Jazz music, which led to several successful singles, especially on his Vestido Mojado album, including the eponymous "Vestido Mojado", as well as "Por Una Mujer Casada" and "Puño de Tierra"; his brothers had successful New Mexico music singles in "La Del Moño Colorado" by Tiny Morrie and "La Cumbia De San Antone" by Baby Gaby.
-Al Hurricane Jr. also began his successful rock-infused New Mexico music recording career in the 1970s, with his 1976 rendition of "Flor De Las Flores".
+From 1973 to 1978 he released a series of four albums that all achieved gold status: Welcome, Borboletta, Amigos, and Festivál.
+Al Hurricane continued to mix his rock music with New Mexico music, though he was also experimenting more heavily with jazz, which led to successful singles, especially on his Vestido Mojado album.
 Los Lobos gained popularity at this time, with their first album Los Lobos del Este de Los Angeles in 1977.